19 Ponytail Hairstyles From Sleek to Statement

 Choose scarves that complement your hair color and outfit — jewel tones for fall and winter, pastels and florals for summer, and neutrals for everyday.
 The scarf ponytail is the fastest way to look put-together on a second-day or third-day hair day when the hair is not fresh enough for a down style but does not need a full wash.
 This is a European styling staple.

-14. The Twisted Ponytail
+14. The Waved Low Ponytail

-15. The Flipped Ponytail
+15. The Mid-Height Sleek Ponytail

 16. The Ponytail With Face-Framing Pieces